kevinbirch/babaganush/README.md

 (add-hook 'python-mode-hook 'flymake-mode)
 ```

-Replace `~/bin/pycheck` with the location where you've saved this
+Replace `~/bin/pycheck` with the location where you've saved the
-script.
+tool.

 The results will be printed to standard out in a format compatible
 with flymake.